ribtoks/code-jamming/_posts/2016-06-05-implementing-spellchecking-in-desktop-application-in-c.md

     return suggestions;
 }</code></pre>

 This code demonstrates usage of <code class="language-clike">suggest()</code> API of Hunspell object.
-Also useful tip would be to check case of the suggestion, since Hunspell can correct you word like &#8220;europe&#8221; with &#8220;Europe&#8221; and stuff like that.
+Also useful tip would be to check case of the suggestion, since Hunspell can correct you word like "europe" with "Europe" and stuff like that.

-If you&#8217;re going to check spelling on the fly it might be a good idea to combine this approach with [producer-consumer implemented in Qt](http://code.jamming.com.ua/classic-producer-consumer-in-qtc/).
-So your app&#8217;s UI will be responsive while background worker will serve spelling requests.
+If you're going to check spelling on the fly it might be a good idea to combine this approach with [producer-consumer implemented in Qt](http://code.jamming.com.ua/classic-producer-consumer-in-qtc/).
+So your app's UI will be responsive while background worker will serve spelling requests.

-That&#8217;s all folks.
+That's all folks.